wp-plugins/woocommerce-recommendations-by-graphflow/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Tweak - Add WooCommerce product-related CSS to Graphflow recommendations.
+This should improve compatability across a wide range of themes.
+* Feature - Add new option to restrict similar product recommendations to the same category as the current product being displayed.
+This is on by default, but can be turned off by unchecking the 'Restrict Category' option in the settings page.

 = 1.0.4 =
-* Tweak - Make functions for WooCommerce active check static
+* Tweak - Make functions for WooCommerce active check static.

 = 1.0.3 =
-* Fix - Add WooCommerce active check
+* Fix - Add WooCommerce active check.

 = 1.0.2 =
-* Fix - Make order export compatible with WC 2.1 again
+* Fix - Make order export compatible with WC 2.1 again.
-* Fix - Make numeric recommendation options compatible with WC 2.1
+* Fix - Make numeric recommendation options compatible with WC 2.1.
-* Fix - Correctly display current values of numeric recommendation options in Graphflow settings page
+* Fix - Correctly display current values of numeric recommendation options in Graphflow settings page.
-* Fix - Minor issue with user export being done multiple times when exporting orders
+* Fix - Minor issue with user export being done multiple times when exporting orders.

 = 1.0.1 =
-* Fix - Add error handling when no data has been sent to Graphflow yet
+* Fix - Add error handling when no data has been sent to Graphflow yet.
-* Doc - Added some FAQ answers
+* Doc - Added some FAQ answers.
-* Tweak - Big improvement to performance of product and order data exporting
+* Tweak - Big improvement to performance of product and order data exporting.
-* Fix - Bug in order export
+* Fix - Bug in order export.

 = 1.0.0 =
-* First release
+* First release.

 == Upgrade Notice ==

+= 1.0.5 =
+* This release enhances recommended product styling to be more in line with the WooCommerce product display CSS.
+It should improve compatability with a wide range of themes, and we recommend upgrading.

 = 1.0.4 =
 * Minor update to make functions for WooCommerce active check static.